 Are Your Beneficiaries Up to Date?

-Your heirs should play an essential role in your estate plan.
-Unfortunately, designating beneficiaries on your investment accounts can easily slip to the bottom of your to-do list.
+Unfortunately, designating beneficiaries on your financial accounts can easily slip to the bottom of your to-do list.
 But this task shouldn't be forgotten.
-It can help protect a sizeable portion of your estate and ensure that your assets go to the right people once you pass away.
+It can help protect a sizeable portion of your estate and see to it that your financial assets go to the right people once you die, likely avoiding the probate process.

 Who can be a beneficiary?

-Typically, you'll want to name your spouse, children, or anyone who financially depends on you as your beneficiaries.
-However, you may also consider appointing siblings, other family members, a friend, or even a charity, trust, or your estate to inherit your account assets.
+Typically, you'll want to name your spouse, children, or other financial dependents as your beneficiaries.
+However, you may also consider naming siblings, other family members, a friend, or even a nonprofit organization, trust, or your estate to inherit your account.

 There are two types of beneficiaries: primary and contingent.
-If your primary beneficiary is deceased—which is a good reason to update your beneficiaries periodically—your assets pass to your contingent beneficiary.
+The primary beneficiary is your first choice to receive your account funds.
+If your primary beneficiary is deceased—which is a good reason to update your beneficiaries periodically—your assets pass to your secondary beneficiary, or your contingent.
 In case a designated beneficiary predeceases you, a "per stirpes" distribution election allows the beneficiary's children to inherit their share.

 Keep in mind that you can name multiple people or entities to be primary or contingent beneficiaries by splitting the proceeds among them.
 (The amounts don't need to be equal as long as the total percentage equals 100%.)